sneurlax/monero-mining-pool-report-v7/README.md

 ## Introduction

-As of Monero version 7 (`v7`, which began at block height [1546000](https://github.com/monero-project/monero/blob/93e76e14a205a84cbea8ab0a3e35f37bf9d08b42/src/cryptonote_core/blockchain.cpp#L111),) a majority of the Monero hashrate is attributable to particular mining pools and there are seven or eight public pools with over 1% of the total global hashrate.
-These pools advertise various statistics--metadata--including the blocks that they have mined, and all but one pool list the payouts that they have made to their miners.
+As of Monero version 7 (`v7`, which began at block height [1546000](https://github.com/monero-project/monero/blob/93e76e14a205a84cbea8ab0a3e35f37bf9d08b42/src/cryptonote_core/blockchain.cpp#L111),) a majority of the Monero hashrate is attributable to particular mining pools.
+There are seven or eight public pools with over 1% of the total global hashrate.
+These pools advertise various statistics---metadata---including the blocks that they have mined.
+All but one pool also list the payouts that they have made to their miners.
 The combination of output ownership and transaction authorship allow the true member of some ring signatures to be inferred beyond a reasonable doubt in some cases, degrading one of Monero's layers of privacy.

 ### Monero's privacy protections